concordion/concordion-website/instrumenting.md

 While you can edit HTML in a text editor, you'll get additional features such as preview, syntax highlighting and auto indent with a HTML editor.
 There are lots of options available, including online editors, plugins to text editors such as Notepad++ and dedicated HTML editors.

 TODO - add details of IDEA and Eclipse extensions to instrumentation.md when available..

+These are the essential features of Concordion and should be all you need to get started.
+Read the page on Technique for advice on the approach to writing the specifications, or see below if you wish to look at advanced features.